Forming a US LLC from Canada: Complete Guide (2026)

 Step 3: Get an EIN

-- Phone method works well from Canada.
-The IRS international line at (267) 941-1099 is accessible from Canadian phone numbers.
+- Phone works well from Canada.
+The IRS international line at (267) 941-1099 takes Canadian calls.
 Long-distance charges apply.
-Call between 6:00 AM and 11:00 AM Eastern for shorter hold times.
+Call between 6:00 AM and 11:00 AM Eastern to avoid long holds.

-- Canadian passport number replaces SSN.
-On Form SS-4 line 7b, enter the Canadian passport number where the form asks for the responsible party's SSN or ITIN.
+- Canadian passport replaces SSN.
+On Form SS-4 line 7b, use your passport number where it asks for SSN or ITIN.

-- Formation services include EIN.
-All three major services (Stripe Atlas, Firstbase, Doola) file Form SS-4 as part of their formation package.
+- Formation services include this.
+Stripe Atlas, Firstbase, and Doola all file SS-4 as part of their package.

 Step 4: Open a US bank account

-Canadian founders have a unique advantage in US banking: TD Bank and RBC operate on both sides of the border.
-A Canadian founder with an existing TD Canada Trust or RBC Royal Bank relationship can leverage that relationship when opening a TD Bank or RBC Bank (US) business account.
-This cross-border banking relationship reduces the identity verification friction that other non-resident founders face.
+Canadian founders have a real banking advantage here.
+TD Bank and RBC operate on both sides of the border.
+If you already bank with TD Canada Trust or RBC Royal Bank, that existing relationship makes opening a US business account much easier than it is for other non-resident founders.

 Banking options for Canadian LLC owners